reef-technologies/handbook/README.md

 The relatively high security level we keep, gives us a possibility to work for financial institutions (or just any institutions that treat their security seriously).
 Funny story here: Pawel talked to a bank and they wanted him to work on site.
 Pawel described our security model and when he finished, an engineer from the bank made a comment "they have more security at their home offices than we have here!".
 The manager looked at the engineer and he was not happy ;)

+UPDATE: a fully encrypted laptop computer of one of our developers has been stolen from his bag when he was returning from a conference by train.
+Spooky.

 # Environment preparation